pingcap/tidb-course-201-lab/tidb-quick-demo/005-online-upgrade-by-real-cluster/README.md

     34.xx.xx.53
     ```

-2. SSH (enabling forward) to the mornitor instance.
+2. SSH (enabling forward) to the monitor instance.
     + a.
 Add the private key identity to the SSH authentication agent:
       ```
       $ ssh-add ~/.ssh/pe-class-key.pem
       ```

     + b.
-SSH into the `monitor` instance with forwarding enabeld:
+SSH into the `monitor` instance with forwarding enabled:
       ```
       $ ssh -A ec2-user@<monitor_public_ip>
       ```